 Prisoners suffer from inadequate food, lack of sufficient access to ventilation, are deprived of exercise, prevented from family contact, and deliberately denied medical care.

 The difficulty in determining accurate incarceration figures stems not only from the regime’s lack of transparency but also from a revolving door carceral policy adopted by the MOI, which Egyptian activists dubbed tadwīr, or rotation.
-In September 2013, Interim President Adly Mansour ratified the Criminal Procedures Law, removing time limits on pre-trial detention.
+Article 143 of Egypt’s Criminal Procedure Code sets specific maximum periods of pretrial detention for different categories of offenses: six months for misdemeanors, 18 months for felonies, and two years if the penalty for the crime is life imprisonment or death.
+However, thanks to an amendment passed by interim president Adly Mansour in September 2013, the two-year limitation does not apply to appeals and retrials of death penalty or life imprisonment sentences.
 From then on, the prosecutors collaborated with the police to keep thousands in a state of perpetual incarceration without trial.

 Whenever detainees are ordered to be released by the prosecutor’s office, they are sent to police stations or Homeland Security (HS) facilities, where they “disappear” for days, weeks, or months before surfacing again in a new case, carrying the same charges, beginning their saga anew.
 This incarceration loop can stretch beyond three years, where the detainee may get “rotated” through as many as six different cases.
 An investigative report by the New York Times estimated that in just six months (September 2020 to February 2021), approximately 4,500 people were trapped in this vicious cycle of pre-trial detention.